Multilingual Instruction Tuning With Just a Pinch of Multilinguality: How Much Multilinguality Is Needed For Multilingual Instruction Tuning?

 \subsection{A Few Dozen Examples Improve Cross-lingual Generalization}

-Combining the results on zero-shot cross-lingual generalization and the effect of a small amount of multilingual examples from previous sections, we turn to examine how multilingual examples in the tuning set affect language generalization.
+Combining the lessons on cross-lingual generalization from monolingual tuning and the effect of a small amount of multilingual examples from previous sections, we turn to examine how multilingual examples in the tuning set affect language generalization.
 Specifically, we conduct a similar experiment to the one in~\S\ref{sec:n_examples_per_lang}, this time using only half of the languages for tuning while the rest of languages are unseen.
 In line with the results from~\S\ref{sec:n_examples_per_lang}, we find that a very small amount of multilingual examples also improve performance on languages that were not in the tuning set.

 \paragraph{Setup} We repeat the setup from~\S\ref{sec:n_examples_per_lang}, this time with only English and 5 more languages: Arabic, Finnish, Italian, Russian, and Swahili, and evaluate models again on all 12 languages.